 I like cuddling and caressing.
 On the other hand, I'm not good at reading other people's emotions, so I tend not to initiate.
 Try to warm me up.
 It almost always works.

-I'm very computer literate and handy at learning new
+I'm very computer literate and handy at learning new programs, downloading things.

 I'm not fastidious about dress or keeping my desk neat and tidy.
 Maybe I'm thinking about too many other things.
 (I do the